eevo script

 Managed effects

-- Control effects through capabilites via first class environments
+- Control effects through capabilities via first class environments

 Optimizations